medmonds19/latin102portfolio/translation1.md

 - it is in ablative because it is pinpointing an exact time when something happened.

 C. Translation
 **When hercules came in hospitality to King Dexamenus and deflowered his daughter, he wanted to lead her as a wife.
 When hercules was away, the Centaur, Eurytion, demanded Deianiram as a wife.
-Since her father feared the centaur, he promised her to hime.
+Since her father feared the centaur, he promised her to him.
 At this time, the centaur came with his brothers to the wedding.
 Hercules intervened and killed the centaur, hercules carried deiniram away.**